microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 3.7.md

 }
 ```

-More more details, you can [read up on the proposal](https://github.com/tc39/proposal-optional-chaining/) and [view the original pull request](https://github.com/microsoft/TypeScript/pull/33294).
+For more details, you can [read up on the proposal](https://github.com/tc39/proposal-optional-chaining/) and [view the original pull request](https://github.com/microsoft/TypeScript/pull/33294).

 ## Nullish Coalescing